Run-Time Monitoring of ERTMS/ETCS Control Flow by Process Mining: RBC/RBC Handover

-We used the integer linear programming-based miner with 75\% tolerance to noise to build a workflow Petri net from $N_{norm}$.
+We used the integer linear programming-based miner with 75\% tolerance to noise to build a workflow Petri net from the $N_{norm}$ traces.
 Fig. \ref{RBC_RBC_HO_PETRI_NET} shows the Petri net that the algorithm extracted.
 The Petri net contains two specific places: the source and the sink.
 The source place, marked with `1', allows triggering the first transition, whereas the sink place marks the end of the workflow.
+The red boxes outline those places with more than one outgoing arc, which means that in the presence of a single token in the place, only one of the outgoing paths can be followed --- an exclusive control-flow pattern.
+The blue boxes outline those transitions with more than one outgoing arc, which means that multiple concurrent paths are activated when the transition is triggered --- a concurrent control-flow pattern.
 The Petri net has 21 places, 20 transitions and 78 arcs.
 The Woflan diagnosis \cite{verbeek2001woflan} reports that there always exists a path leading to the sink and that there are no dead transitions.